Integrated threat theory: Factors that influence levels of perceived threat

-Several factors can lead to increased or decreased levels of group perceived threat.[such as?]
+There are several factors that can lead to increased or decreased levels of group perceived threat.

 Power Dynamics

 The updated ITT theory draws from the findings of contact hypothesis, which claims that it is important to have equality between groups.
 Power dynamics between two groups are shown to have an influence on how the groups relate to and perceive each other.
 High-power groups are more likely to influence and threaten other groups.
 Low-power groups are often vulnerable to the influence and threats of other groups.
 Thus, low-power groups tend to be on alert and perceive more threats than high power groups do.
 Corenblum & Stephan (2001) found, for example, that Native Canadians felt more threatened by White Canadians than White Canadians felt about them.
-However, when high-power groups do perceive threat from another group, they “will react more strongly” than low-power groups.
+However, when high-power groups do perceive threat from another group, they "will react more strongly" than low-power groups.
 This is likely because they have more to lose if the threat is real and have more resources that allow them to counter to such threats.
 Two groups of relatively equal power status can be especially sensitive to feeling threatened if they are in competition with each other for resources, such as jobs.

 Identity

-Stephan & Renfro (2016) predicted that, the more important group membership is to ingroup members’ sense of personal identity, the more likely those people will feel threatened by and uncomfortable when interacting with other groups.
-According to this prediction, people with strong in-group identification are likely to be more focused on differences between the groups, thus giving them more motivation to hold negative stereotypes of other groups so that they can believe that their group is the best.
+Stephan & Renfro (2016) predicted that, the more important group membership is to ingroup members' sense of personal identity, the more likely those people will feel threatened by and uncomfortable when interacting with other groups.
+According to this prediction, people with strong ingroup identification are likely to be more focused on differences between the groups, thus giving them more motivation to hold negative stereotypes of other groups so that they can believe that their group is the best.

 Culture

 There may be a link between the personal importance of group membership and the larger culture in which the groups live.
 Collectivistic cultures, for example, place a greater emphasis on the importance of group membership compared to individualistic cultures.
 Culture can also influence perceived threat between groups through the culture's level of uncertainty avoidance.
-Hofstede & Bond (1984) define uncertainty avoidance as “the degree to which people feel threatened by ambiguous situations, and have created beliefs and institutions that try to avoid these.”
-Stephan & Renfro (2002) thus suggest that cultures which hold norms and laws as very important are likely to perceive threat from “unfamiliar groups.”
+Hofstede & Bond (1984) define uncertainty avoidance as "the degree to which people feel threatened by ambiguous situations, and have created beliefs and institutions that try to avoid these."
+Stephan & Renfro (2002) thus suggest that cultures which hold norms and laws as very important are likely to perceive threat from "unfamiliar groups."
 Further research on these topics can better inform the role of culture in intergroup relationships.

 Research applications

-The Integrated Threat Theory has been used in research on various social groups, including immigrants, Muslims, tourists, and more.
+ITT has been used in research on various social groups, including immigrants, Muslims, tourists, and more.